Irrigation: Efficiency

 Increased irrigation efficiency has a number of positive outcomes for the farmer, the community and the wider environment.
 Low application efficiency infers that the amount of water applied to the field is in excess of the crop or field requirements.
 Increasing the application efficiency means that the amount of crop produced per unit of water increases.
-Improved efficiency may either be achieved by applying less water to an existing field or by using water more wisely thereby achieving higher yields in the same area of land.
-In some parts of the world, farmers are charged for irrigation water hence over-application has a direct financial cost to the farmer.
+Improved efficiency may be achieved by applying less water to an existing field or by using water more wisely, thereby achieving higher yields in the same area of land.
+In some parts of the world, farmers are charged for irrigation water, hence over-application has a direct financial cost to the farmer.
 Irrigation often requires pumping energy (either electricity or fossil fuel) to deliver water to the field or supply the correct operating pressure.
-Hence increased efficiency will reduce both the water cost and energy cost per unit of agricultural production.
+Hence, increased efficiency will reduce both the water cost and energy cost per unit of agricultural production.
 A reduction of water use on one field may mean that the farmer is able to irrigate a larger area of land, increasing total agricultural production.
 Low efficiency usually means that excess water is lost through seepage or runoff, both of which can result in loss of crop nutrients or pesticides with potential adverse impacts on the surrounding environment.

-Improving the efficiency of irrigation is usually achieved in one of two ways, either by improving the system design or by optimising the irrigation management.
-Improving system design includes conversion from one form of irrigation to another (e.g. from furrow to drip irrigation) and also through small changes in the current system (for example changing flowrates and operating pressures).
+Improving the efficiency of irrigation is usually achieved in one of two ways: either by improving the system design or by optimizing the irrigation management.
+Improving system design includes conversion from one form of irrigation to another (e.g. from furrow to drip irrigation) and also through small changes in the current system (for example, changing flow rates and operating pressures).
 Irrigation management refers to the scheduling of irrigation events and decisions around how much water is applied.